FunhouseAtelier/remix-v2-examples/08-user-auth/08-01-with-remix-auth/08-01-01-initial-setup/08-01-01a-installing-and-configuring/README.md

 ## Expected Behavior

-- Remix Auth will be installed and enabled to store session data in a cookie for each user agent that makes a request to your app, and that session can be controlled by importing the `auth` authenticator instance exported from `app/services/auth.server.ts`, however this cannot be done until adding at least one authentication strategy, covered in the following examples.
+- Remix Auth will be installed and enabled to store session data in a cookie for each user agent that makes a request to your app, and that session can be accessed and modified by importing the `auth` authenticator instance exported from `app/services/auth.server.ts`, however it will not work until at least one auth strategy is implemented.
+This example has no demonstration, it is only a guide to setting up the boilerplate code for basic usage of Remix Auth sessions.

 ## Docs References